 Possession or sale of paraphernalia is a misdemeanor, and the maximum sentence is one year in jail, $1,000 in fines, or both.
 On subsequent convictions the top penalty includes up to seven years in prison and $5,000 in fines.

-Medical marijuana in New York was signed into law in 2014, and the Department of Health is currently in the process of establishing regulations and registering dispensaries.
-The law will automatically expire after seven years.
+Medical marijuana in New York was signed into law in 2014.
+The law will automatically expire after seven years unless renewed by state legislature.

 Patient possession limits – 30-day supply.
 Only non-smokable preparations are allowed